API Reference¶

 :meth:DeviceStatus.to_dict.

-Source code in packages/src/cosalette/_health.py
+Source code in packages/src/cosalette/_health/_reporter.py

 cosalette.HealthReporter